 Your role in conveyancing

 Whether you choose a solicitor or conveyancer, they’ll ask you to send them various bits of information and documentation so it’s worth hunting them down in advance.

 These include title deeds, an energy performance certificate, service records for your boiler, electricity safety certificates and proof of planning permission and building regulations compliance if you’ve had major work done.
 You may not have all of these to hand, so it’s a good idea to give yourself as much time as possible to resolve any issues.

 Your solicitor or conveyancer will ask you to fill out a TA6 form (a TA7 for leaseholders).
 This documents every aspect of your property such as any changes you’ve made to it, who’s responsible for the boundaries and who supplies your utilities.
 They’ll also ask you to complete a TA10 form documenting all the property’s fixtures and fittings, indicating what’s staying and what’s going.

 It’s important to answer these, and any other questions a buyer asks, as fully and honestly as possible.
 A buyer could chase you for compensation if you don’t.

 Working with us

-Our aim is to make selling your house as hassle free as possible, that includes helping you with the legal side of things.
+Our aim is to make it easy to sell your house fast and make it as hassle free as possible, that includes helping you with the legal side of things.
 Not only will we instruct independent solicitors, we’ll pay for them too.
 That means we’ll take on the job of chasing them and making sure they’re moving the sale along swiftly.